Bible Study Overview: Jonah for Today’s Disciple

 Tracing the big themes through Scripture and everyday life

-Jonah reveals several themes: God’s sovereignty over creation, compassion for nations, and the transformation of reluctant hearts.
+Jonah shows several truths: God’s sovereignty over creation, compassion for nations, and the transformation of reluctant hearts.
 We see God calming storms and appointing creatures, reminding us that our world is not adrift.
-We also see God caring for Nineveh, a foreign and feared city, showing His concern for all peoples.
+We also see God caring for Nineveh, a foreign and feared city, showing His concern for all peoples, similar to our Bible Study Overview: Jeremiah

 In daily life, this plays out in small choices.
 When a neighbor’s needs interrupt your schedule, it’s a mini Nineveh moment.
 When a colleague’s unkindness triggers defensiveness, the shade of Jonah’s vine beckons—will frustration or compassion lead?
 The book also invites us to pray for those we struggle to love, trusting God to work in us as much as in them.
 Pair Jonah with the words of Jesus, who spoke of Jonah as a sign pointing to His death and resurrection (Matthew 12:40, ESV), reminding us that mercy’s deepest current flows through Christ.